Dangerous Goods/Hazmat Training

 Dangerous Goods/Hazmat Training and Certification Courses

 We offer a full line of dangerous goods/hazardous materials training courses.
 Our courses provide students with the latest regulatory information to help keep you on the right track of hazmat safety, and make learning easy with interactive exercises and quizzes.
-Our courses are taught by certified instructors with years of experience in the hazmat shipping industry.
+Our courses are designed by certified instructors with years of experience in the hazmat shipping industry.
 We incorporate the most recent requirements for land from Title 49 Code of Federal Regulations (49 CFR), for air from the IATA Dangerous Goods Regulations, and for sea from the International Maritime Dangerous Goods (IMDG) Regulations.

 Initial & recurrent Dangerous Goods/Hazmat training modules include:

 Courses are based on current IATA Dangerous Goods Regulations, including proper identification, classification, documentation, labeling, marking, safety, placarding and packaging of dangerous goods to be shipped internationally by aircraft.